ezeamaka2/hardhat_starter_kit/README.md

 Then, copy the deployment address and paste it in to replace `DEPLOYED_CONTRACT_ADDRESS` in this command:

+If you have a contructor that takes in a parameter, you need to add it.
+For example, in the case, the constructor takes in a string
 ```shell
 npx hardhat verify --network ropsten DEPLOYED_CONTRACT_ADDRESS "Hello, Hardhat!"
 ```